Joel Eriksson (racing driver)

-Joel Daniel Andreas Eriksson (born 28 June 1998) is a Swedish racing driver currently set to drive in Formula E for Envision Racing.
+Joel Daniel Andreas Eriksson (born 28 June 1998) is a Swedish racing driver who last competed in Formula E for Envision Racing.
+He is a four-time race winner in the Nürburgring Langstrecken-Serie, won a race in the 2018 Deutsche Tourenwagen Masters, and finished runner-up to Lando Norris in the 2017 FIA Formula 3 European Championship.

 Early career

 Karting

 Eriksson began his karting career in 2007.
 He remained in karting until 2014.

-Formula 4
+Formula 4 (2014–2015)

+Eriksson at Spa-Francorchamps during the 2015 ADAC F4 season.

-In 2014, Eriksson made his debut in open-wheel racing in the ADAC Formel Masters.
-In 2015 he stayed in the series, now called ADAC Formula 4, and finished the season second in the standings.
+In 2014, Eriksson made his debut in open-wheel racing in the ADAC Formel Masters, driving for Motopark-run Lotus.
+He claimed one victory and finished fifth overall.
+Eriksson remained with Motopark in the now-renamed series in 2015, finishing second in the standings after winning seven races.

-F3 European Championship
+F3 European Championship (2016–2018)

 In 2016, Eriksson moved to the FIA Formula 3 European Championship with Motopark.
-He won one race at Spa-Francorchamps and was 5th in the championship standings.
-He continued with the team into the 2017 season, where he was runner-up to Carlin's Lando Norris with 7 wins.
+He won one race at Spa-Francorchamps and was fifth in the championship standings.
+He continued with the team into the 2017 season, where he was runner-up to Carlin's Lando Norris with seven wins.

+Eriksson took part in the 2018 Macau Grand Prix with Motopark Academy.
+Despite collecting a crashed Ukyo Sasahara in qualifying, Eriksson qualified in fourth place.
+He took second in the qualification race after passing Sacha Fenestraz and Callum Ilott, before finishing second in the main race behind teammate Dan Ticktum.

+Sportscar career

-DTM
+DTM (2018–2019)

-Two seasons in the Deutsche Tourenwagen Masters driving for BMW Team RBM followed.
-Eriksson achieved his maiden DTM victory in 2018 at Misano in a rain-drenched night race, becoming the second-youngest DTM race winner in the process.
-He racked up a further two podiums the following year.
+Eriksson joined BMW Team RBM in 2018 to drive in the Deutsche Tourenwagen Masters.
+During his debut season, Eriksson achieved his maiden DTM victory in a rain-drenched night race at Misano, making him the second-youngest DTM race winner in the process.
+He ended up 14th in the drivers' standings.

+Eriksson's BMW M4 Turbo DTM at Hockenheim in 2019.

+For the 2019 DTM season, Eriksson remained at Team RBM.
+At round 2 in Zolder, Eriksson held off Nico Müller to finish second in race 1.
+He scored another podium at the Norisring, claiming third place in race 1.
+After finishing 11th in the standings, Eriksson was excluded from BMW's DTM driver roster for the 2020 season.